How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Although laminate floors are cheap, beautiful, and highly durable, it's unfortunate that they aren't very serviceable.
 Most manufacturers recommend that you do not try to fix anything on your own if they are damaged.
 Instead, they will tell you to go ahead and replace the entire plank.

-Now there’s a very good reason for that.
+Now there's a good reason for that.

 Fixing Scratches in Laminate Flooring: Before You Start